n3odym3/OpenCV_PySimpleGUI_Template/README.md

 The gui key does not follow the naming convention (**-NAME-**)of PySimpleGUI.
 Instead, i'm using a two word **group-topic** system that allows to easily differentiate and react to the various events (*see  match eventsplit[0] and match eventsplit[1] in the code*).

 ## Demo
-In my laboratory, I work with microalgae, and the video displayed in the demo showcases cells of *Euglena gracilis*.
+As i'm working with microalgae in my lab the video displayed in the demo showcases cells of *Euglena gracilis*.
 However, this template can be adapted for use with any type of video.

 ### Play/pause video
 <img src="https://github.com/n3odym3/OpenCV_PySimpleGUI_Template/blob/main/img/play_pause_video.gif" width="40%">